espsrc/spsrc_user_docs/docs/access_guide.md

 ```

 !!! info
     Please configure a password with less than 8 characters.
-We have experimented issues with longer passwords.
+We have experienced issues with longer passwords.

 ### Delete a user account